galaxyproject/galaxy-hub/content/news/2023-01-20-accessibility-report/index.md

 The current tagging component has a few accessibility issues, which can not be solved by us without changing the underlying library.
 For this reason a new tag component was built from scratch.
 It's making it's debut in the History, but will be gradually rolled out across all galaxy components.
+Changes to replace the old tag component are already in the works for Workflows and the Datasets List.

 ![Assortment of Tags on a History](./TagsOnHistoryDetails.png)